 If your organization has purchased scanners from Kodak Alaris in the past, there are no system updates that can retrofit your scanners into FADGI-compliant status.
 However, acquiring our new scanners will offer many additional benefits beyond FADGI compliance.

-Again, not all records need to be compliant with FADGI guidelines, but if your organization ever needs to send records to federal agencies, you’ll need to incorporate FADGI compliance into your planning.
-Because these regulations go into effect the first day of 2023, now is the time to start making arrangements to purchase and configure your document scanners.
+Not all records need to be compliant with FADGI guidelines, but if your organization ever needs to send records to federal agencies, you’ll need to incorporate FADGI compliance into your planning.
+These regulations go into effect the first day of 2023, so now is the time to purchase and configure your document scanners for FADGI compliance.